HOKGroup/idc_panel_rules_test/Standards/RevitStandardsPanel/BBJ_MN_Testing/rules.md

       "Categories": ["Rooms"],
       "Parameter Name": "Area",
       "Requirement": "IF {dRofus_FunctionNumber} != \"\" THEN {Area} >= 0",
-      "User Message": "Area must be zero or greater when dRofus Function Number is set" }
+      "User Message": "Area must be zero or greater when dRofus Function Number is set", "When Run": ["Save", "SyncToCentral"]
+    }
 ]
 }